zmike808/rtorrent-ps-ch/docs/Manual.rst

 `directory.watch.added <https://github.com/chros73/rtorrent-ps-ch/issues/87>`_ adds ``inotify`` support for added meta files.

 First parameter is the directory that will be watched, second is the name of the main command that will be called if an "add" event is triggered (``load.*`` commands), while the rest of the parameters are  a comma separated list of extra commands that will be passed as arguments to the main command specified as the second parameter.
 Note that if an extra command includes commas (``,`` parameter separator) then it needs to be included inside quotes (``"``).
+Limitation: a given directory can only be specified once with either  ``directory.watch.added`` or ``directory.watch.removed``.

 .. code-block:: ini